alabamenhu/DateTimeTimezones/docs/blog.md

 Things like `.day`, `.month`, etc, should all work the same, since the original `DateTime` understands GMT offset.

 The important one is `to-timezone` where all we need to do, really, is wrap it and call `.new(self, :$timezone)`.

+## Regenerating DateTime

+Wrapping is actually a very pervasive thing: you cannot lexically scope it, and so if we wrap at INIT, its effects are seen globally from the get-go.
+Except... there are two phasers that fire *before* INIT.
+They are BEGIN and CHECK.
+If someone were to create a `DateTime` in one of these blocks, it will still be a regular `DateTime` without our mixin.
+Consider the following:

+    my $compile-time = BEGIN DateTime.new: now;

+What should we do about this?
+If it gets used later, it won't have the attributes that users might depend on.
+How can we help this out?

+Firstly, if the user calls `.day`, there won't be a difference, so we can pass that through.
+But if the user calls, say, `olson-id`, we're in trouble.
+No such method.
+Or is there?

+Raku objects have a special (psuedo) method called `FALLBACK` that is called when an unknown method is called.
+I say *psuedo* method because while you can define it is `method FALLBACK`, it's not actually stored as such.
+As a result, it's impossible to say `.^find_method('FALLBACK').wrap(…)`.
+Nonetheless, the same HOW that gives us `^find_method` also gives us `^add_fallback`, although its syntax is a bit trickier.

+For example, for the Olson ID method, we can do the following:

+    INIT DateTime.^add_fallback:
+        anon sub condition  ($invocant, $method-name --> Bool    ) { $method-name eq 'olson-id' }
+        anon sub calculator ($invocant, $method-name --> Callable) { method { … }               };

+Now, even if one of these old school `DateTime` objects manages to stick around, we can do something.
+But what can we do?
+As it turns out, a lot... depending.

+We could just try to run a fresh set of calculations.
+If the same old-fashioned `DateTime` has us call the method on it regularly, though, then we're wasting a lot of CPU cycles.
+Instead, we can actually replace the object!
+While the trait `is rw` is fairly well-known, much less well-known is that it can exist *on the invocant!*
+The only catch is we need to have a scalar container for the invocant, which is done by giving it a sigil:

+    method ($self is rw: |c) {
+        $self = …
+    }

+There is one small catch, though.
+If the `DateTime` is not in a container (for example, it's a constant), we're not only stuck, but the above method will error because `is rw` requires a writable container.
+In that case, we'll need to fallback to recalculating each time.
+Small price to pay.
+But how can we even know?
+Or make it work since the above errors with unwritable containers?
+Simple answer: multi methods.
+Miraculously, if you have two identical methods, but for the trait `is rw`, then dispatch will prefer the `is rw` for writable containers, and the other for unwritables.

+    multi method foo ($self is rw: |c) { self = …  # upgrade for faster calls later
+    }
+    multi method foo ($self: |c) {
+        calculate-with($self)  # slower style here
+    }

+The catch is you can't pass a multi method.
+In fact, multi methods can *only* be properly declared and referenced inside of a class declaration.
+The solution is to instead make a multi **sub** outside of `wrap`'s parentheses, and then refer to it with its sigiled self when wrapping:

+    proto sub foo (|) { * }
+    multi sub foo ($self is rw, |c) { self = …               # ^ notice the comma, subs don't have invocants, }                         #   but they're passed as the first argument multi sub foo ($self, |c) {
+       calculate-with($self)
+    }
+    ….wrap(&foo);

+Wrapping, multiple dispatch, first-class functions, so much stuff going on but we avoid breaking precompilation and manage to not make a single use of `MONKEY-TYPING` :-)

 ## Bowties are cool